 His brilliant plan involves fertilizing Martian soil with his feces, chopping potatoes, and planting the cuttings in the soil.
 This eventually gives him enough food to last hundreds of days, aiding his survival in desperate circumstances.

 But let’s not get ahead of ourselves — before we can dream about cultivating plants in Martian soil, we need to get agriculture as we know it to space.
 And that’s exactly what NASA scientists and astronauts on the International Space Station (ISS) are doing, one pepper at a time.

-As the chile pepper season came to a close in New Mexico’s Hatch Valley after a long and scorching summer, a first-of-its-kind harvest took place hundreds of miles above Earth on the ISS, where an astronaut collected a number of mature peppers in late October.
+As the chile pepper season came to a close in New Mexico’s Hatch Valley after a long and scorching summer, a first-of-its-kind harvest took place miles above Earth on the ISS, where an astronaut collected a number of mature peppers in late October.

 Happy pepper picking day aboard the @Space_Station!🌶️Today @Astro_Sabot gets the honor of harvesting the station’s first crop of chile peppers as a part of the Plant Habitat-04 study, one of the most challenging station plant experiments to date. https://t.co/f1LHkidhFn pic.twitter.com/dim8uHNZbs— ISS Research (@ISS_Research) October 29, 2021

 Now, that experiment, which was a part of the Plant Habitat-04 (PH-04), has come to an end, 137 days after it began in microgravity.
 On Nov.
 26, several of the chile peppers (Capsicum annuum) grown from four plants in the orbiting laboratory's Advanced Plant Habitat (APH) were harvested and sampled.

 This is the longest experiment on the space station to date.
 It's also one of the most challenging ones due to the long germination and growing time of the peppers.